vinhngx/CarND-Behavioral-Cloning-P3/writeup_template.md

 Since the two tracks are markedly different, I decided not to collect data on track 2 for the track 1 driving part.

-To augment the data set, I also flipped images and steering angles.
+To augment the data set, I also flipped images and steering angles, as per the below examples.

 ![center][center]
 ![flip][flip]